-- Production of fuels (P): What would have happened at the production level in the absence of the CDM project activity? - Consumption (C): Which fuel would have been consumed in the absence of the CDM project activity? - Material (M): What would have happened to the material used as input for production of biofuel in the absence of the CDM project activity?
+- Production of fuels (P): What would have happened at the production level in the absence of the CDM project activity? - Consumption (C): Which fuel would have been consumed in the absence of the CDM project activity?

 For the fuel production level, project participants shall identify the most likely baseline scenario among all realistic and credible alternatives(s), applying steps of the latest approved version of the "Tool for the demonstration and assessment of additionality".
 Step 3 should be used to assess which of these alternatives is to be excluded from further consideration (i.e. alternatives where barriers are prohibitive or which are clearly economically unattractive) and Step 2 should be applied for all remaining alternatives.
 In case project proponent is a company already producing fuels other than biodiesel then only step 2 should be applied for all options identified (barrier analysis is not allowed).
 Where more than one credible and plausible alternative scenario remains, project participants shall, as a conservative assumption, adopt the alternative that results in the lowest baseline emissions as the most likely baseline scenario.